 30% of the sales price is paid in taxes to the Federal and State Governments

 Taxes on the proceeds of sale for non-residents equal to 30% for foreigners on properties held longer than one year.
 The United States created the Foreign Investment in Real Property Tax Act in 1980 that withholds the taxes directly from the proceeds of the sale to guarantee payment of taxes from non-residents.
-The Internal Revenue Service withholds 10% of the sales price, and New York State withholds additional 6.85% in taxes.
+The Internal Revenue Service withholds 10% of the sales price, and New York State withholds an additional 6.85% in taxes.

 Either the seller or the buyer upon the sale of real estate must file the IRS form called Statement of Withholding on Disposition by Foreign Persons of United States Real Property Interests.
 Other states have specific state forms they require for the same reason.
-To avoid taxes placed upon the sale of real estate, foreign investors can use the protection of Limited Liability Company (LLC) to buy and sell New York City real estate.
+To avoid taxes placed upon the sale of real estate, foreign investors can use the protection of a Limited Liability Company (LLC) to buy and sell New York City real estate.

 Do properties purchased under an LLC corporation avoid taxes?

 “LLC’s can have multiple partners and provide additional protection and benefits to all the partners.
 One advantage of partnership within an LLC is when selling the real estate, there is the option to transfer the title of the property to the LLC to avoid the taxes upon the sale of the property.
-After buying a new property, the partners will transfer title to the partner of the LLC, so ownership is in the partner’s personal name.
+After buying a new property, the partners will transfer title to the partner of the LLC, so ownership is in the partner’s name.

 Exemption options include a tax break if the property is used as a primary residence for two years but then you are forced to sell the home due to relocation for a different job, health reasons and other unavoidable circumstances.